 Within minutes I had a few inches available to me in the next Fiets edition and I needed to get to work.
 Don’t get distracted by the pretty face, find out what’s the big deal with this Juliana Roubion bike.
 Specced to the nines with the Cane Creek Double Barrel air shock, Rock Shox Pike, Enve wheels with DT Swiss hubs, XTR brakes and XX1 groupset.
 What more could you possibly want?
 I mean really…?

-The next runs where all about letting go, the Roubion’s top speed way exceeds my comfortzone and my skill-level too at times.
+The next runs were all about letting go, the Roubion’s top speed exceeds my comfort zone and my skill level too at times.
 It’s nice and tight and rails into corners so fast, I couldn’t keep up.
 But the Enve wheels allowed to get up to speed within a few pedal strokes so every corner was a new opportunity to get it right.
 With great sadness I returned the bike to Race-Co-mtb and dutifully wrote my piece for Fiets, basically:

 - Awesome color coordination: yes, pretty colors matter.